 With the right WordPress activity log plugin you will keep a close eye on what is happening on your website, what your users are doing, and how attackers are trying to hack into it.

-As for your choice of activity log plugins, we recommend our own WP Security Audit Log.
+As for your choice of activity log plugins, we recommend our own WP Activity Log.
 It is the activity log with the most comprehensive logs and best coverage.
 Go ahead and try the free edition of our WordPress activity log plugin to see how many benefits there are to keeping an audit log on your WordPress website.

 In the premium edition you can also configure SMS notifications, so you are instantly alerted of critical changes on your WordPress website.